g-leech/argmin-gravitas/_posts/2012-03-09-brainwash.markdown

 ## See also

-* [Mako Shen](https://deaexmachinus.substack.com/p/machines-society-16-mass-sleeping) on dream arguments, false consciousness, wokeness.
+* [Mako Shen](https://deaexmachinus.substack.com/p/machines-society-16-mass-sleeping) on dream arguments, false consciousness, and the nervous energy currently called woke.

 <br><br>